Irelia-ja/outrage_cause_predict/README.md

 We choose **CLIMATE.CATEGORY** because warm and cold climates may result in a more extreme climate that will cause an outage. **TOTAL.PRICE** and **PC.REALGSP.REL** together can help us determine the state's economy behind the outage: if **TOTAL.PRICE** is high but **PC.REALGSP.REL** is low, there may be more chance to have a public appeal as the cause of the outage.

 We will perform a one-hot encoder to the **CLIMATE.CATEGORY** column.
-Our basic model has a f1 score of **0.58**, which is kind of low.
+Our basic model has a f1 score of **0.57**, which is kind of low.
 Therefore, we want to explode more into other data columns.

 ### Final Model
 Our final model will contain new data columns: **MONTH**, **PI.UTIL.OFUSA**, and **a_tsalses**. **MONTH** (quantitative) gives us information about the time the outage happened: there could be some period of the month when one particular cause of the outage may have happened.
 For example, severe weather often occurs around 11-12 months in Minnesota.
 The column **a_tsalses** (quantitative) represents the average consumption of electricity per customer, which implies the electrical burden on the equipment.
 Higher **a_tsalses** may cause the utility equipment to deteriorate more quickly than the low one, and may help us in predicting the cause of the outage.
 Lastly, **PI.UTIL.OFUSA** (quantitative), in short, tells us about how the workers in the utility company are treated.
 We think that if workers are being treated nicely (larger **PI.UTIL.OFUSA**), they will be more enthusiastic about their jobs and prevent some causes of the outage - for instance, the equipment failure.
 In addition, we will transform our two old data columns - **CLIMATE.CATEGORY** and **TOTAL.PRICE** - in our final model.
 Instead of using a one hot encoder, we transform the *warm* and *cold* value in the **CLIMATE.CATEGORY** to 1 and normal to 0.
 We think that warm and cold climates will result in the same severe weather, so we should treat them equally.
 Then, we apply standard scaler transformations to the column **TOTAL.PRICE**.
 We use GridSearchCV to help us determine the hyperparameter in the random forest classifier.
 The hyperparameters are:
-- Criterion = gini
+- Criterion = Entropy
-- Max_depth = 202
+- Max_depth = 102
 - Min_samples_split = 10

-Our final model has a f1 score of **0.61**, which is better than our basic model.
+Our final model has a f1 score of **0.62**, which is better than our basic model.
 Therefore, we conclude that the final model performs better than our basic model

 ### Fairness Analysis
 We will perform a fairness analysis on the column **CUSTOMERS.AFFECTED**, and analyze if our model’s performance depends on the number of customers affected in an outage.
 We binarize the columns by setting numbers greater than the median of the columns equal to 1 and others to 0.